carmen170796/carmen170796/README.md

 - 👋 Hi, I’m Carmen Mendoza
-- 👀 I’m on my way to become a full stack developer
+- 👀 Ex dentist, on the path of software development

 <!---
 carmen170796/carmen170796 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.